 After the first day, families will drop their children off in the upper parking where they will then walk to the flag pole.
 Parents are not required to park and check-in their child after the first day, although they are welcome to do so if they wish.

 Pick-up takes place at the upper parking lot each afternoon.
 Counselors will walk the students to the parking lot and connect them with their rides there.

-For extended care: Pick up for extended care (4:15-6:00 pm) takes place in the 5th and 6th grade building (right next to the flag pole).
-Families are required to park in the upper parking lot and pick their child up from the 5th and 6th grade building.
+For extended care: Pick up for extended care (4:15-6:00pm) takes place in the Library.
+Families are required to park in the upper parking lot and pick their child up from the Library.
 Families enrolled in extended care will receive a specific email that outlines this process more thoroughly.

 The following is an outline of drop-off and pick up times:

 - Morning Drop-Off: 8:00-9:00